-Anyone can test the quality of the extra virgin olive oil provided that who tastes follows a series of conduct rules.
+Anyone can assess the extra virgin olive oil quality provided that whoever tastes it follows a series of conduct rules.

 What will you need to prepare for olive oil tasting?

 - olive oil tasting glass

 - green apple preferably Granny Smith variety to clean your mouth in between tastings